Culverinn/Arduino-Snake-Game/README.md

 This project plays the Snake game using Arduino UNO and 8x8 Dot Matrix.
 With Joystick, you can control the snake and hear sound effects with Buzzer.

+This project was built for learning purposes.
+I developed the logic of the code by working with chatgpt.

 ## Materials Used
 - Arduino Uno
 - 8x8 Dot Matrix